 Field-hunting tip

-Look in metamorphic country — that is the host setting where negevite typically forms.
+Look in metamorphic country, the host setting where negevite typically forms.
 If you start seeing calcite, dolomite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.